cinemataztic/cine-ui/README.md

 The easiest way to achieve this is to use TailwindCSS in the consumer project too and add the relevant variables to the tailwind.config.js file.
 Available customization variables can be found [here](.config.js).

-# Version release
+# Versioning and releasing

-## Steps to follow to release the new version of a package.
+## Steps to follow to create a new version this package

 1. Check that you’re on the master/main branch and ensure that you’re not missing any commits from the git repository by running `git pull origin master/main` in the terminal.
 2. Create a new branch for the release `git branch vX.X.X && git checkout vX.X.X`.